About me

 I recognize that the successful development of practical assistive robots necessitates the convergence of multidisciplinary knowledge.
 Therefore, I am eagerly looking forward to collaborating with researchers from diverse fields to bring about these advancements.

-You can check my detail informations on my about page; you can also find my bio here.
+You can check my detailed information on my about page; you can also find my bio here.
 Further, please look for my research page and publication page for details of my research.
-For any inquires, you can reach me via email: bckim@mit.edu.
+For any inquiries, you can reach me via email: bckim@mit.edu.

 CV can be downloaded from here.